|Title:||Head Men's Lacrosse Coach|

 In 2001, Sheehan led Le Moyne to a 12-3 record and the second Northeast-10 Conference Championship in program history.
 Le Moyne topped the national statistics in goals allowed per-game and man-down.
 Sheehan was named the 360Lacrosse.com Division II Coach of the Year and Northeast-10 Conference Coach of the Year.

 The United States Intercollegiate Lacrosse Association named Sheehan its 2000 Division II Morris Touchtone National Coach of the Year.
 He also earned the conference coach of the year award for the first time.
-At the time, the 13-3 overall mark equaled the best of all-time and the 8-0 conference regular season mark set off a string of seven consecutive unbeaten seasons that currently totals 70 straight league games.
+At the time, the 13-3 overall mark equaled the best of all-time and the 8-0 conference regular season mark set off a string of seven consecutive unbeaten seasons that reached 70 straight league wins before ending in 2007.

 A 1991 graduate of nearby lacrosse powerhouse West Genesee High School, Sheehan resides in Camillus with his wife Kate, a 1995 Le Moyne College graduate, their two sons, Kevin and Ryan, and daughter, Margaret.